-Should an inheritance be left outright to a disabled person or should the disabled person receive any other type of windfall, the disabled person may also have the ability to create a Special Needs Trust or to have one created for their benefit; however, the disabled person may lose benefits during the time it takes for a Special Needs Trust to be established.
-In addition upon the death of the disabled person, any Medicaid than the feds paid on behalf of the disabled person will first need to be repaid to the Commonwealth be for any distribution can be made to any other family member.
+Should an inheritance be left outright to a disabled person or should the disabled person receive any other type of windfall, the disabled person may also have the ability to create a Special Needs Trust or to have one created for their benefit: however, the disabled person may lose benefits during the time it takes for a Special Needs Trust to be established.
+In addition, upon the death of the disabled person, any Medicaid benefits paid on behalf of the disabled person will first need to be repaid before any distribution can be made to anyone else.
 As such, it is clear that the best plan includes a Special Needs Trust created by the person leaving the inheritance to the disabled person as opposed to a Special Needs Trust created by the intended disabled beneficiary.